NCERT Class 10 Science Chapter 4 Notes Carbon and its Compounds- Download PDF Notes

 Saturated Carbon Compounds

-Carbon compounds which involve single bonds are called saturated carbon compounds.
+Carbon compounds that involve single bonds are called saturated carbon compounds.

 Unsaturated Carbon Compounds

-Carbon compounds which involve double or triple bonds are called unsaturated carbon compounds.
+Carbon compounds that involve double or triple bonds are called unsaturated carbon compounds.

 Naming of Saturated Carbon Compounds based on the number of Carbon atoms